curvenote/blog/content/blog/scipy2024-proceedings.md

 ## Improved UX Design

 As a part of the SciPy Proceedings redesign, we wanted to explore a user-friendly approach for skimming and learning about new research presented at scientific conferences.
-Our user-experience researcher, Mike Morrison, put together a video that contrasts our approach at Curvenote with traditional methods, like books of abstracts and online programs.
+Our user-experience researcher, Mike Morrison, put together a video that shows off the design of the SciPy Proceedings and how it sets a new standard in learning experience for attendees compared to the traditional 'PDF book of abstracts' and 'pay-walled online abstracts' approaches that conferences used until now.

 :::{iframe} https://www.youtube-nocookie.com/embed/CtqjD1X_5QQ?si=tIldxSvwF3PQLt-K
 :width: 100%